skyvers/Aged-care/readme.md

 | Admission Date | Date       |
 | Facility Name  | Associtate |

+Now, we will create a Patient document and add attributes in Patient document in next few steps.

 - Click on Data Design to add the Documents

   ![Data Design](doc_src_img/chapter1/3.jpg "Data Design")